tsupplis/cpm86-hacking/README.md

 Turbo Pascal 3.01A is the last releasse on CP/M-86 (Don't forget to configure it using tinst) and is in english.
 Poly pascal is also in english but the message file and the online help are in Danish.
 Not a big deal to translate them.
 Poly Pascal is really a twin, sibling or ancestor of Turbo Pascal.
 Kinda cool to play with it.

-Macro assembler, C, Pascal, Structure Baic ... what else do we need?
+Macro assembler, C, Pascal, Structure Basic ... what else do we need?

 Cross Compilation can be done either using DOS emulation (emu2, pce) or using a hybrid OS
 - Concurrent DOS 6.21 XM
 - DOS Plus 1.2

-Run all the tools above (Both in their DOS and CP/M version) and you can test directly the cmd binaries.
+... run all the tools above (Both in their DOS and CP/M version) and you can test directly the cmd binaries.

-A few CP/M-86 emulators for DOS exist (ame86, cpm86.exe
-- DOS Plus 1.2

-Run all the tools above (Both in their DOS and CP/M version) and you can test directly

-A few CP/M-86 emulators for DOS exist (ame86.exe, cpm86.exe) unfortunately their sources are not to be seen anywhere and they woulld need a bit of maintenance. only rudimentary programs work
+A few CP/M-86 emulators for DOS exist (ame86.exe, cpm86.exe) unfortunately their sources are not to be seen anywhere and they woulld need a bit of maintenance. only rudimentary programs work.

+Finally, Assembly using asm86 and gencmd can also be done but it needs to be done on CP/M environment (CP/M-80 or CPM-86 derivatives can be used)

 It is a bit lacking on the tooling side though
 - VE+ 2.03 is really the only editor I found